err0r-guy/err0r-guy/README.md

-## I'm a Student, Son, Developer, and Entrepreneur!!
+## I'm a Student, Developer, and Entrepreneur!!

 - 🌱 I’m currently learning everything 🤣